giacbrd/SmartPipeline/docs/usage.rst

 Error handling
 --------------

-From the previous code snippet: we also raise a :class:`.SoftError` in case no modifications are made to the content of the item.
+In the previous code snippet we raise a :class:`.SoftError` in case no modifications are made to the content of the item.
-The :class:`.ErrorManager` will take care of this but the item will still be processed by next steps in the pipeline.
+The :class:`.ErrorManager` will take care of this but the item will still be processed by the next stages in the pipeline.
 By extending :class:`.ErrorManager` you can define custom handling for these kind of "soft" errors, but also for all other exceptions.